-Will Louie recently obtained his B.S. in Microbial Biology from UC Berkeley where he studied microbial communities in oil reservoirs.
+Will Louie, Ph.D. obtained his B.S. in Microbial Biology from UC Berkeley where he studied microbial communities in oil reservoirs.
 He brought that theme of community dynamics with him to UCD.
-He is interested in investigating how variation in mosquito vector competence for arboviruses is influenced by mosquito genetics and microbiota at different life stages.
+He is investigating how variation in mosquito vector competence for arboviruses is influenced by mosquito genetics and microbiota at different life stages.
 Will completed his Ph.D. in November 2022 and continues to work as a post-doctoral fellow in the laboratory.

 Past Team Members

 Jay Nicholson, Ph.D., post-doctoral fellow, obtained his Ph.D. at the University of Queensland, Australia.
 He then served as a Laboratory Manager focused on medical entomology and public health related to arbovirus surveillance in Western Australia.
-Jay is investigating the vector competence of North American mosquitoes for Zika virus.
+In 2017, Jay investigated the vector competence of North American mosquitoes for Zika virus.
 He returned to Australia in early 2018.

 Radhika Iyer is a senior undergraduate majoring in Microbiology and minoring in Global Disease Biology at UC Davis.
 Radhika is interested in pursuing graduate school in virology or infectious disease in the future.
 She recently worked as an undergraduate research assistant and helps with Zika virus projects.

-Kelly Symmes, BS., is a DVM student at UC Davis interested in zoonoses and public health.
-She graduated with her DVM in May 2018 and is currently pursuing doctoral work in virology at Yale University after she obtains her DVM in May 2018.
+Kelly Symmes, BS., joined our team as a DVM student interested in zoonoses and public health.
+She graduated with her DVM in May 2018 and is currently pursuing doctoral work in virology at Yale University.
 Kelly worked in the laboratory sequencing West Nile and St. Louis encephalitis viruses in California and performing phylogenetic analyses to infer genetic relatedness and origins of circulating viruses.

 Cody Steiner B.S. obtained his bachelor’s degree in in Microbiology, Immunology, and Molecular Genetics from UCLA and joined the UC Davis Epidemiology Graduate Group.
 He earned a M.S. degree in 2018.
 His project focused on improving arbovirus surveillance in California by applying molecular diagnostics to novel field surveillance methods.